TheAnonymousCrusher/NMCLI-Simplified/README.md

 # Final Note

-This project has been meticulously developed, and it would be greatly appreciated if you could express your support through a  ❤️.<br>
+This project has been meticulously developed, and it would be greatly appreciated if you could express your support through dropping a  ❤️.<br>
-Lastly, I sincerely hope that you have find the experience of using *NMCLI Simplified* convenient.
+Lastly, I hope that you have find the experience of using *NMCLI Simplified* convenient.